SUMS-StA/sumo/_pages/venue.md

 permalink: /venue/
 ---

-Our competition will be taking place in University of Glasgow's [Parliament Hall](https://www.gla.ac.uk/myglasgow/cateringandevents/conferencesandevents/venues/hunterhalls/).
+Our competition will be taking place in University of Glasgow's [Hunter Halls](https://www.gla.ac.uk/myglasgow/cateringandevents/conferencesandevents/venues/hunterhalls/).

 If you have any trouble finding the venue, please don’t hesitate to contact us.